2025 Blog Banners (6).png

 • Difficulty completing tasks without distraction

-• Brain fog, forgetfulness, or trouble recalling words
+• Brain fog or trouble finding words

 • Feeling busy but not productive